himmat12/student-course-hub/README.md

 # Student Course Hub starter

-> Important notice: This repo is a group project for my university coursework.
+> Important notice: This repo was a group project for my university coursework.
 I specially worked on backend development which includes database design, api development and admin dashboard.

 You can check the demo [here](https://student-course-hub-team-a.great-site.net/?i=1).